google/budou/README.md

 especially proper nouns, so it is recommended to use if your target sentences include a name of an individual person, place, organization etc.
 Please note that Entity Analysis will results in additional pricing because it requires additional requests to NL API.
-For more detail of API pricing, please refer to [Pricing | Google Cloud Natural Language API Documentation](https://cloud.google.com/natural-language/pricing).
+For more detail about API pricing, please refer to [Pricing | Google Cloud Natural Language API Documentation](https://cloud.google.com/natural-language/pricing).

 ```python